Will Smith smacks Chris Rock on stage, then wins an Oscar | Entertainment

 - United States

-Best actor winner Will Smith smacked presenter Chris Rock in the face with an open hand and shouted a vulgarity at the comedian for making a joke about his wife Jada Pinkett Smith's hairstyle in an epic moment overshadowing the Oscars ceremony on Sunday.
+Best actor winner Will Smith smacked presenter Chris Rock in the face and shouted a vulgarity at the comedian for making a joke about his wife's hairstyle in a shocking moment overshadowing the Oscars ceremony on Sunday.

-Minutes later, when accepting his first Oscar for best actor for his role in "King Richard," Smith apologized to the Academy of Motion Picture Arts and Sciences and his fellow nominees in a tear-filled acceptance speech, but not to Rock.
-"I want to be a vessel for love," Smith said, with tears streaming down his face during his acceptance speech.
+About 45 minutes later, when accepting his first Oscar for best actor for his role in "King Richard," Smith apologized to the Academy of Motion Picture Arts and Sciences and his fellow nominees in a tear-filled speech, but not to Rock.
+"I want to be a vessel for love," Smith said during his acceptance speech.

-It was unclear whether Rock, a comedian, and actor, was aware that Smith's wife, Jada Pinkett Smith, suffers from a disease that causes hair loss.
-The episode with Rock, upstaging the rest of the 3-1/2 hour show, was sure to become one of the most memorable moments in 94 years of Academy Awards.

-In a statement sent to media, and without naming names, Los Angeles police said investigators were aware of the incident, but that, "The individual involved has declined to file a police report."
-Should Rock change his mind, however, Smith could be in jeopardy.

-"If the involved party desires a police report at a later date, LAPD will be available to complete an investigative report," the statement said.
-Smith won this time for playing Richard Williams, the father of tennis stars Venus and Serena Williams.

-"Richard Williams was a fierce defender of his family," Smith said through tears in an obvious reference to what had just taken place.
-Smith did not mention Rock but said: "Art imitates life — I look like the crazy father, just like they said about Richard Williams.
+"Richard Williams was a fierce defender of his family," Smith said, accepting the award through tears in an obvious reference to what had just taken place.
+Smith did not mention Rock in his acceptance speech but said: "Art imitates life - I look like the crazy father, just like they said about Richard Williams.
 But love will make you do crazy things."

 Smith, who laced his speech with religious references, also told the audience what fellow nominee Denzel Washington said to him moments earlier: "At your highest moment, be careful, that's when the devil comes for you."
 And his final remark before leaving the stage was, "I hope the Academy invites me back."